The Most Common Woods Used For Construction

 - Engineered Wood is wood composed of wood waste like scrap wood, shredded wood fibers, and sawdust.
 These materials are then held together with other materials, like adhesives and resins.

 Despite their name, softwood doesn’t actually mean they’re soft, though it’s partly true.
-The main difference comes from the fact that coniferous trees have a faster growth rate.
+The main difference is that coniferous trees have a faster growth rate.
 As such, softwoods are typically more affordable than hardwoods.
 That’s why the majority of the most common woods are softwoods.
 Moreover, since density increases the longer the tree grows, hardwoods generally have a higher density than softwoods.

 Engineered wood is a somewhat unique type.
-Its density and availability depend not on the growth rate but rather on its manufacturing rate.
-So, without further ado, here are the nine most commonly-used construction woods.
+Its density and availability depend not on the growth rate but on its manufacturing rate.
+So, without further ado, here are the nine most commonly used construction woods.

 1. Cedar

-Cedar is a softwood that features a beautiful aesthetic, pleasant aroma, and high strength.
+Cedar is a softwood with a beautiful aesthetic, pleasant aroma, and high strength.
 Hence, it’s the preference of many homeowners as it can create a solid and comfortable house.
-There are generally two types of cedar: (1) northern white cedar and (2) eastern red cedar.
+There are generally two types of cedar, northern white cedar and eastern red cedar.
 Both are easy to work with and have a relatively straight grain.
 Red cedar is slightly denser, but homeowners prefer white cedar due to its aesthetic.

 While cedar isn’t particularly strong, at least when compared to other woods, it has various preferable features.
 For one, it’s a naturally insect-repellant wood.
 It’s also sound-resistant due to its porous nature.